Archynetys Live news trend intelligence

 Quick answers

-The new research indicates that statins may trigger muscle side effects by activating inflammatory danger signals.
+According to News-Medical, statins may trigger these effects by activating inflammatory danger signals.

 Topics